puppetlabs/puppet-docs/source/learning/index.markdown

 By which I don't mean it's about getting Puppet installed, or making sure your SSL certificates got issued correctly; that's the _other_ first part.
 To be a little gnomic about it --- because why not --- this series is less about how to use Puppet than it is about how to become a Puppet user.
 If you've heard good things about Puppet but don't know where to start, this, hopefully, is it.

-It's a work in progress, and I'd love to read your feedback at <nick.fagerlund@puppetlabs.com>.
+It's a work in progress, and we'd love to read your feedback at <faq@puppetlabs.com>.

 Get Equipped
 ------------